nibalizer/falco-workshop/workshop.md

 This lays out what version of falco you will be using, in this case `0.25.0`.
 As this tutorial ages, you might try changing the tag to later [versions](https://github.com/falcosecurity/falco/releases) or the `master` tag.
 The `values.yaml` file is our main entry point for configuration changes to the falco daemon, you can return to it often.

-The only change to do on this is to disable Docker.
+Change `enabled: true` to `enabled: false` in the docker stanza.
 You only use containerd support on the IBM Cloud so you want to disable Docker so that Kubernetes metadata is properly retrieved by the daemon.
 To do that set `enabled: true` to `enabled: false` in the docker section of the `config` command, around line 9.

 ### 2: Install falco using helm